ArduPilot/ardupilot_wiki/common/source/docs/common-esc-issues.rst

 - lower wiring impedance with larger wiring or shorter runs
 - use ESCs that do not present such high input loading
 - add buffers to autopilot outputs to provide 5v signaling and higher drive currents
 - some autopilots have the option of increasing their signal levels from 3.3V to 5V using the :ref:`BRD_PWM_VOLT_SEL<BRD_PWM_VOLT_SEL>` = 1.
-See the following list of autopilots that support this:
+See the following list of autopilots that support this (if you can see this parameter in your GCS parameter list, then your autopilot has this feature):

 Autopilots with :ref:`BRD_PWM_VOLT_SEL<BRD_PWM_VOLT_SEL>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~